gianarb/gianarb.github.com/_posts/2015-02-21-the-price-of-modularity.markdown

 Today all frameworks are **modulable** but it isn't just a beautiful word, behind it there are a lot of concepts and ideas:

 * The modularity helps you to reuse parts of code in different projects
-* Every component is indeipendent so you work on single part of code
+* Every component is indipendent so you work on single part of code
 * Every **component** solves a specific problem... it's a beautiful concept that helps you with maintainance!
 * other stuffs..

 As you can imagine there is a drawback, all this requires a big effort.
 Ideally every component requires personal circle of release, repository, commits, pull requests, travis conf, documentation etc. etc.

-Anyway sereral shorcuts are available.
+Anyway several shorcuts are available.
 For instance, *git subtree* could help you in this war but the key is this: you need an agreement to win.

 Zend Framwork Community choose another street, `Zend\Mvc` in this moment required:
 {% highlight json %}